uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 Note:	data received must cover the whole accounting period.

 The declaration is the only mandatory requirement for this process, the exact text that HMRC requires you to present is below.
-The declaration text for agents is currently being finalised and will be added here soon.

 Developers must replace '[insert tax year]' with the correct tax year.

+> **Declaration for Agents EOPS**

+ > "The information I have provided on behalf of my client is correct and complete to the best of my knowledge and belief.
+If you give false information your client may have to pay financial penalties and face prosecution."

  > **Declaration for Self Employment EOPS**